jrandj/java-11/README.md

 1. A custom exception class can be created by extending Exception (for a checked exception), or RuntimeException (for an unchecked exception).

 1. A try-with-resources statement ensures that any resources declared in the try block are automatically closed at the conclusion of the try block.
-A resource is typically a file or a database that requires some kind of stream or connection to read or write data.
+A resource is typically a file or a database that requires a stream or connection to read or write data.

 1. To be used in a try-with-resources statement the resource is required to implement the AutoClosable interface.
 Inheriting AutoClosable requires implementing a *close()* method.
 If multiple resources are included in a try-with-resources statement they are closed in the reverse order in which they are declared.

 1. It is possible to use resources declared prior to a try-with-resources statement, provided they are marked final or are effectively final.
-The syntax is to use the resource name in place of the resource declaration, seperated by a semicolon.
+The syntax is to use the resource name in place of the resource declaration, separated by a semicolon.

-1. An assertion is a boolean expression that you place where you expect something to be true.
+1. An assertion is a Boolean expression that you place where you expect something to be true.
 An assert statement contains this statement along with an optional message.
 An assertion allows for detecting defects in the code.
 You can turn on assertions for testing and debugging while leaving them off when your program is in production.
 Unit tests are most frequently used to verify behaviour, whereas assertions are commonly used to verify the internal state of a program.

 1. Assertions should never alter outcomes.
 Assertions should be turned off in a production environment.